cloudfoundry/app-autoscaler/docs/Readme.md

 POST /v1/apps/:guid/metrics
 ```

+*Note:* `:guid` is the `app_id` of your application.
+You can get it from the credential JSON file , or from the environment variable

 A JSON payload is required with above API to submit metric name, value and the correspondng instance index.
 ```
   {